 In order to participate in clinical, students must complete required health and safety requirements in a timely manner.
-In order to remain in clinical courses, all requirements must be completed by a predetermined date that will be communicated with students in advance of beginning clinical coursework (typically in Spring semester of sophomore year).
+All requirements (except for a drug screen and the seasonal influenza immunization) must be completed by September 1 for a student to continue in the clinical course.
 Students not meeting the deadline for completion of clinical health and safety requirements will be withdrawn from clinical courses.